Sabina, my wife, and I ...

-In the third volume of Snakiestory, which is still in progress, the half-brothers Billy and Manuel (nicknames Quee and Jiggy) enter in a period characterised by creative work and daily life dedicated to contemplation.
+In the third volume of Snakiestory, which is still being worked on, the half-brothers Billy and Manuel (nicknamed Quee and Jiggy) slip into a phase of life marked by artistic work and a search for meditation.

 Billy’s and Manuel’s live-in girlfriends take care of them, so that the boys in their kinkiness …

 In four decades Sabine and I had to deal with more than a dozen changes of domicile and location.
 The books, of which we were most fond of, required special care.
 They occupied the centre stage of moving to another home.
-For lack of space the less close friends among them had to be left behind.
-But they remained in other trusty hands.
+Unfortunately, due to lack of space, the not so close friends and acquaintances among them had to be left behind again and again.
+But they ended up in other reliable hands.

 Our cats shared the same fate.
 The very first of them, Mauli, was an extremely distinguished animal of Ibicenkian country gentry.
 He lived with us five years.
-His life ended as discreetly as we hope our own death will be: Being mobile and happy until the last hour.
-Mauli jumped on his favourite place, our bed, outstretched himself for the last time and deceased.
+His life ended as discreetly as we hope our own death will be: To be mobile and cheerful until the last hour.
+Mauli jumped onto his favourite place, our bed, stretched out once more and passed away.
 Presumably of a heart attack.
-The cat reposes under a pine tree in a piece of woodlands near the bay of Salt d’en Serra, where the animal liked to roam around there, never forgetting a meditation session in the shade of the trees.
+The cat rested under a pine tree in the forest above the bay of Salt d'en Serra.
+He liked to roam around there, never forgetting a meditation session in the shade of the trees.

-Mauli was followed by Tiger, Diablo, Tabby (the smoothest creature who ever lived with us, although a bit simpleminded as to a cat) and Betsy Benilde Campos.
-Other cats only paid us a short visit, for example Bingo, an enormous Carthusian cat.
+Mauli was followed by Tiger, Diablo, Tabby (the gentlest creature who ever lived with us, although a bit simpleminded as to a cat) and Betsy Benilde Campos.
+Other cats only paid us a short visit, for example Bingo, a huge Carthusian cat.
 He was so heavy, that loose tiles on the garden path rattled under his steps.
 The picture shows Titi, who enjoyed making himself comfortable on his master’s short leather pants.
 Unfortunately, he had an unhealthy affection to car tyres and never became tired to sniff about them.
-One day the wheel of a land rover began to move without the warning roaring of the engine.
-It broke Titi’s neck.
+One day, the wheel of a Land Rover started moving on the sloping road without the warning howl of the engine.
+That broke Titi's neck.